memelissa/ucsd-cse12-sp22.github.io/syllabus.md

 on academic integrity as well.

 <a id="g:exams"></a>
-<h3>Exams</h3>
+<h3>Programming Assessments (Exams</h3>

-In place of on-paper exams, we will follow a different procedure for “exams” this quarter.
+In place of on-paper exams, three times during the quarter and once at the time of the final exam, we will give you a programming assignment that you must complete in a short (24-48hours) time frame without any help from other people, including the course staff.

-Three times during the quarter and once at the time of the final exam, we will give you a programming assignment that you must complete in a short (24-48 hours) time frame without any help from other people, including the course staff.
 The final exam is cumulative, with three sections that each correspond to the material from one of the in-quarter exams.
 Your score on the assessment for a “third” of the course is the **maximum** of your score on that in-quarter exam and that part on the final.